MINDS-i/MINDS-i-Drone/README.md

    The dashboard can be used to view, graph, and log live telemetry as well as configure the drone's onboard settings and display error messages.
-4. To arm, hold the radio throttle stick down and the yaw stick all the way to the right (the direction for clockwise rotation on the drone) for 2 seconds.
-If an error is detected, the quadcopter will refuse to arm.
+4. To arm, hold the radio throttle stick down and the yaw stick all the way to the right for 2 seconds.
+If the quadcopter refuses to arm, check the error message display on the MINDS-i dashboard.
-5. The drone will calibrate its inertial sensors for 2 seconds, it must remain as still as possible during this time.
-It will then be ready to fly; the motors should begin spinning slowly.
+5. The drone will calibrate its inertial sensors for 2 seconds; it must remain as still as possible during this time.
+When it is ready to fly, the motors should begin to spin slowly.
-6. To disarm, hold the throttle stick down and the yaw stick left (CCW).
+6. To disarm, hold the throttle stick down and the yaw stick left.

-+ When flying with the gear switch down, you will have manual control over the quadcopter.
++ When flying with the Mode/Gear switch down, you will have manual control over the quadcopter.
 With the gear switch up, it will switch to assisted mode.
   In assisted mode the quadcopter will hold its elevation automatically using the barometer; hold the throttle at 50% to keep its current elevation, move it